 Coffee beans roasted at temperatures of 420°F are considered medium roasted beans.
 The heat eradicates most of the caffeine content inside the beans making them less acidic.

-Medium roasted coffee beans have a slight brown tone to them and they’re typically dry because they contain no oils.
+Medium roasted beans have a slight brown tone to them and they’re typically dry because they contain no oils.
 The high heat draws all the flavor of the beans to the surface so they have more notes and stronger aromas.

-Dark roasted coffee beans are roasted at high temperatures for a longer amount of time.
+Dark roasted beans are roasted at high temperatures for a longer amount of time.
 These beans are dark in color and have many essential oils & flavor profiles.

 High-temperature roasting cracks all the layers inside the beans so the oils and flavors are drawn out to the surface of the beans easily.
-Dark roasted coffee beans have bold flavor profiles, a strong finish and a rich crema.
+Dark roasted beans have bold flavor profiles, a strong finish and a rich crema.
 Darker roasts make the best espresso beans.

 Espresso coffee is more concentrated and contains higher levels of caffeine.
 People take a shot of espresso for a quick pick-me-up in the mornings or when they’re feeling lethargic.
 It’s a healthier alternative to energy drinks and it’s proven that espresso is high in antioxidants.